digbmc/dsgf-22-23/sessions/03-git.md

 ## Meeting notes
 Note-taker: Kari

-DSGF Meeting, 11/4/2022
-I.	Review
+### Review
-  a.
-Check-in on how command line workshop went
+- Check-in on how command line workshop went

-II.
-Project Updates
+### Project Updates

-  a.
-Kari: redefining Python goals, looking into mapping for, e.g., distribution of find contexts – StoryMap?
+- Kari: redefining Python goals, looking into mapping for, e.g., distribution of find contexts – StoryMap?
 GIS?
 Python applications?
 Building a new prototype or    finding something preexisting?
-  b.
-Mallory: StoryMap program itself is straightforward, but what to do about image sizes?
+- Mallory: StoryMap program itself is straightforward, but what to do about image sizes?
 Gigapixels?
-  c.
-Alexis: reviewing HTML presentations made for previous class with “clickable” text – translating this into images with “clickable” components; watched a few YouTube tutorials about making image maps
+- Alexis: reviewing HTML presentations made for previous class with “clickable” text – translating this into images with “clickable” components; watched a few YouTube tutorials about making image maps
-  d.
-Set up appointments with Alice through Calendly!
+- Set up appointments with Alice through Calendly!

-III.
-Git, GitHub, and Markdown
+### Git, GitHub, and Markdown
   a.
 Git
     i.
 Open-source software for version control
     ii.
 Keeps track of file changes and enables them to be labelled & multiple version histories of a project to be preserved